RuslanGarant/vehicle-faceid-immobilizer/README.md

 This open-source module provides a biometric authentication system designed for commercial fleet management, advanced driver-assistance systems (ADAS), and Driver Status Monitoring (DSM) integration.

-The system prevents unauthorized vehicle operation by verifying the driver's identity via an in-cabin camera before enabling the ignition system.
+The system prevents unauthorized vehicle operation by verifying the driver's identity via an in-cabin camera before enabling the  system.

 ## Key Features
 * **Biometric Driver Verification:** Utilizes convolutional neural networks (CNN) to match the real-time driver video stream with the authorized Driver ID database.